Stavros-alt/drLoadoutCalc/README.md

 ## How to Use

-1. Open the `deltarune_calculator.html` file in a web browser.
+1. Open the `index.html` file in a web browser.
 2. Select the characters currently in your party.
 3. Check the boxes for all the weapons and armor you have collected.
 4. For any items you have more than one of, adjust the quantity in the number input that appears.
 5. Click the "Calculate Optimal Loadouts" button.
 6. View the results, which show the best equipment for each selected character.

+## Live Demo

+Try the calculator without downloading: [Live Demo](https://stavros-alt.github.io/drLoadoutCalc/)